exness/userver/scripts/docs/en/userver/sql_files.md

 };
 @endcode

-Each variable is statically initialized (has no dynamic|runtime initializtion), giving a protection against static intialization order fiasco when those variables are used.
+Each variable is statically initialized (has no dynamic|runtime initialization), giving a protection against static initialization order fiasco when those variables are used.

 You may use it as usual by passing to @ref storages::postgres::Cluster::Execute() or @ref storages::clickhouse::Cluster for SQL files or @ref ydb::TableClient::ExecuteDataQuery() for YQL files: